jwest33/dual_space_embedding/IDEAS.md

 **When to use:** hierarchical sites/wikis/manuals where you need both fine-grain passage hits (local) and section/document ranking (global).

-# 4) Label-aware and graph-aware encoders
+# 4 Label-aware and graph-aware encoders

-If you have a label tree, making the model *see* it helps both layers:
+Using a label tree, making the model *see* it helps both layers:

 * **Dual Prompt Tuning (ACL Findings 2024):** contrastive learning **per hierarchy level** with prompts that expose positives/negatives among sibling labels. ([ACL Anthology][6])
 * **Hybrid hierarchical text classification** with the decoder **pre-populated by all label embeddings** to expose global structure during learning. ([SpringerLink][7])
 * **Graph attention / GAT variants** for label graphs combine structural and semantic signals (e.g., HE-HMTC lineage). ([ScienceDirect][8])

-# 5) Topic/modeling under hyperbolic geometry
+# 5 Topic/modeling under hyperbolic geometry

 For hierarchical topic trees, pairing contrastive signals with hyperbolic projection preserves tree structure in the embedding space. ([ACL Anthology][9])